mmoreno43/aws_project/README.md

 touch .travis.yml
 ```
-We will now vim into the new file and paste the following
+We will now vim into the new file and paste the following:

 ```
 vim .travis.yml